A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-0074: Google Android RCE Vulnerability

-CVE-2025-0074 is a remote code execution vulnerability in Google Android caused by a use-after-free flaw in sdp_discovery.cc.
-Attackers can exploit this without user interaction.
+CVE-2025-0074 is a use-after-free remote code execution vulnerability in Google Android's sdp_discovery.cc that enables attackers to execute arbitrary code without user interaction or additional privileges.
 This article covers technical details, affected versions, impact assessment, and mitigation strategies.

 CVE-2025-0074 Overview